jaeyk/comp_thinking_social_science/docs/01_motivation.md

 -   Let's think about the following two cases (these examples come from [the column](https://dlab.berkeley.edu/blog/why-teaching-social-scientists-how-code-professional-important) I contributed to the D-Lab website).

     -   Case 1: Suppose a social scientist needs to collect data on civic organizations in the United States from websites, Internal Revenue Service reports, and social media posts.
 As the number of these organizations is large, the researcher could not collect a large volume of data from diverse sources, so they would hire undergraduates and distribute tasks.
 This is a typical data collection plan in social science research, and it is labor-intensive.
 Automation is not part of the game plan.
 Yet, it is critical for so many reasons.
 Because the process is costly, no one is likely to either replicate or update the data collection effort.
-Put differently, without making the process efficient, and it is difficult for it to be reproducible and scalable.
+Put differently, without making the process efficient, it is difficult for it to be reproducible and scalable.

     -   Case 2: An alternative is to write computer programs that collect such data automatically, parse them, and store them in interconnected databases.
 Additionally, someone may need to maintain and validate the quality of the data infrastructure.
 Nevertheless, this approach lowers the cost of the data collection process, thereby substantially increasing the **reproducibility** and **scalability**.
 Furthermore, the researcher can document their code and publicly share it using their GitHub repository or even gather some of the functions they used and distribute them as open-source libraries.